akamai/cl-http2-protocol/README.md

 openssl dhparam -outform pem -out dhparams.2048.pem 2048
 ```

-At the time of writing (June 13, 2014), Firefox Nightly will be
+At the time of writing (Sep 10, 2014), Firefox Nightly and Chrome
-compatible with your HTTP/2 server started above as well.
-To use the
+Canary will be compatible with your HTTP/2 server started above as
-`:SECURE` keyword and using the default port, the address bar in
+well.
+The address bar in Firefox Nightly should be
-Firefox Nightly should be `https://HOST:8080/` where HOST is the
+`https://HOST:8080/` where HOST is the hostname used to reach your
-hostname used to reach your server.
+server.

 Getting Started
 ---------------